Strawberries: Organic Production

 Research from Ohio has shown that vermicompost (compost made from earthworm waste) applications increased strawberry growth and yields significantly (Arancon et al., 2004).
 These responses seemed not to be dose-dependent.
 Strawberries at one site grew fastest and yielded most in response to the 10 ton/hectare (4.05 ton/acre) vermicompost application rate, whereas strawberries responded positively and similarly to both the 5 ton/hectare (2.02 ton/acre) and 10 ton/hectare rates of application at another site.
 These responses could not have been mediated by the availability of macronutrients, since all plots were supplemented with inorganic fertilizers to equalize macronutrient inputs for all treatments.
 Based on other research in the laboratory, however, the responses could have been due to production of plant growth regulators by microorganisms during vermicomposting.

 Foliar application of aerobically-prepared compost tea increased yields in a British Columbia, Canada, study (Welke, 2004).
 Besides reducing incidences of Botrytis, the compost-tea treatment increased yields in strawberries by 20% compared to the control and water sprays.

-For more information on organic fertilizers, vermicomposting, compost, and cover crops, look for these ATTRA publications: Composting: The Basics, Alternative Soil Amendments, Worms for Bait or Waste Processing (Vermicomposting), and Overview of Cover Crops and Green Manures.
+For more information on organic fertilizers, vermicomposting, compost, and cover crops, look for these ATTRA publications: Composting: The Basics, Alternative Soil Amendments, and Overview of Cover Crops and Green Manures.

 Weeds are one of the biggest problems that organic strawberry growers face.
 Pre-plant site preparation is critical.
 Refer to ATTRA’s tipsheet Tree Fruits: Organic Production Overview for site-preparation strategies, as well as for basic weed-control ideas.